llm-bible/llm-bible.github.io/_publications/barikeri2021real.markdown

 citations: 24
 bibkey: barikeri2021real
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2106.03521'}]
-tags: [GPT, Ethics and Bias, Reinforcement Learning]
+tags: [Ethics and Bias, GPT, Reinforcement Learning]
 ---
 Text representation models are prone to exhibit a range of societal biases, reflecting the non-controlled and biased nature of the underlying pretraining